Trivial Lawsuit

 yes no not at all no Andy's very successful and he's very smart and he's good at many many things and there are definitely feelings that I have about losing to Andy that I would not have losing to other people.

-Because he's your little brother?
+I just do.
+Because he's your little, because he's your little brother?

 Yeah.